You Don’t Have Time

 Closing thoughts for my readers:

-My maternal grandfather was 78 years old when he went to be with the Lord in July 2003.
-I was 35 then, and I still remember the prophetic words he told me many years before when I was 15.
-He was 58 at the time, and his words burned in my mind.
-He said, “Your life will go by so fast, it will blow your mind.
+My maternal grandfather was 78 when he went home to the Lord in July 2003.
+I was 35, but I still remember what he told me when I was 15 and he was 58: “Your life will go by so fast it’ll blow your mind.
 You’ll turn around a few times, and the next thing you know, you’ll be my age.”
-As I write this, I’m only three years from his age when he dropped that little nugget of wisdom on me.
-Little did I know at the time how right he would be.
+I’m now only three years shy of his age then—and he was right.